Engineering Design Process Used to Develop APC Propellers

 Modulus of elasticity (bending) is empirically determined using force-deflection tests with molded specimens that reflect the effects of “skinning ” during the injection molding process.
 The bending modulus is sensitive to humidity.

 Fixed pitch propellers generally have to perform well over a large range of flight conditions.
 Therefore there is no single design condition that may be used to optimize a propeller shape, even if the model airplane characteristics (i.e., total drag coefficient) and engine performance characteristics (torque vs. RPM) are well known.
-Therefore, most (initial) propeller design iterations are verified almost exclusively with extensive flight tests.
+Most (initial) propeller design iterations were verified almost exclusively with extensive flight tests.
+However, with our extensive propeller data base and updated design software, accurate performance predictions can now be made quickly.

 Once a design is broadly set, interactive optimization algorithms may be used to adjust diameter, pitch and chord distributions to maximize thrust for specified model speed, engine RPM and engine torque.
 Two complementary methods have been used to measure engine RPM and model airspeed.
 (1) Telemetry provides direct in-flight measurement of engine RPM and airspeed.
 (2) Radar gun and (video) sound measurements are used to quantify model speed and engine RPM under specific flight conditions.
 These in-flight speed and RPM data are then used to evaluate the propeller performance.
 After a large database is developed, interpolation between existing designs is used for developing new designs.